agnaistic/agnai/README.md

 - Lightweight to self-host
 - Avoiding native dependencies and Docker to be easy for non-technical people to install and run

+## Self-Hosting Settings

+To try and cater for the small tweaks and tuning that people need for their specific needs at an application level we have `settings.json`.
+You can create a file called `settings.json` at the root level to apply some changes across the entire application.
+If you have a specific need for your application, this is the place to ask to have it catered for.

+I will try and find a balance between catering to these requests and not having them get out of control in the codebase.

+Examples of requests that are suited for this:

+- I want a "default memory book" applied to all users.
+- I want to use a different set of end tokens than the ones provided.
+- I want to disable anonymous access

+### settings.json

+You can copy or look at `template.settings.json` for an example of all of the available settings.
+You will need to restart Agnai for changes to take effect.

+Currently supported custom settings:

+- `baseEndTokens`: Add extra response end tokens to the base set.

 ## For Developers

 ### Recommended Development Tooling